Strife-AI/Strife.Engine/README.md

 ```shell
 ./vcpkg install sdl2 sdl2-image box2d nlohmann-json openal-soft libogg libvorbis ms-gsl glm slikenet --triplet {x64-windows, x64-linux, x64-osx}
 ```
+### Setting up enviroment variables (Windows Only)
+* If you're on Windows, set up environment variables ([How to access them in Windows 10](https://www.wikihow.com/Create-an-Environment-Variable-in-Windows-10)) named `TORCH_DEBUG_DIR` and `TORCH_RELEASE_DIR` which point to the root directory of the debug and release versions of libtorch.
+  * Once these are set, restart Windows to ensure the changes take place.

 ### Setting up Strife Engine
 Alternatively, sample projects can be forked but the engine will still need to be configured following the steps below
 * [Singleplayer Demo](https://github.com/Strife-AI/Strife.SingleplayerDemo)